 Mike Langford is Associate Professor of Theology, Discipleship, and Ministry at Seattle Pacific University

-Michael Paulus is University Librarian, Assistant Provost for Educational Technology, and Director and Associate Professor of Information Studies at Seattle Pacific University
+Michael Paulus is Dean of the Library, Assistant Provost for Educational Technology, and Director and Associate Professor of Information Studies at Seattle Pacific University